apache/jspwiki-site/src/main/jbake/content/development/edit_website.md

 2. Replacing the entire contents of the `content/` directory within "asf-site" with the newly-generated `content/` directory.

+On the `jbake` branch, run `mvn clean generate-resources` to generate the site under `./target/content/`.
+Move the site to the `./content/` directory on the `asf-site` branch and push the generated site there.

-Keep in mind that the new content must be *staged* for and committed.
+Keep in mind that the new content must be *staged* for and committed in this branch.
 Once you have verified that the staged content is as expected, commit your changes (along with a useful commit message describing the changes at a high level) using `git commit` and publish the update using `git push origin`.

 If you wish to unstage your changes, use `git reset --hard HEAD` to return to the original state of "asf-site", wiping out any local modifications.
 You can then return to whichever branch you were working on with `git checkout`.

+Use `ci.sh` on the `jbake` branch after executing `mvn clean generate-resources` to automate all this procedure.